You are about to leave the Johnson & Johnson Medical Devices website and go to an external website.

 In our 10-year study, the overall occurrence of rupture* among augmentation patients was:

 An analysis was also done to try and estimate the probability of a rupture or deflation by a specified years after surgery using the Kaplan-Meier method.
 This method attempts to account for patients not returning for follow-up and adjusts the estimated rupture rate accordingly.
-The accuracy of the Kaplan-Meier estimate for Mentor ruptures is limited by the low follow-up rates observed across all cohorts of the MRI sub- study at 10 years, as well as competing risks such as device removal for reasons other than rupture.
+The Kaplan-Meier estimated rupture rate at ten years was 25% for our Saline-Filled Breast Implants, 7% for CPGTM Breast Implants and 24% for MemoryGel® Breast Implants.
+14,15,16** The accuracy of the Kaplan-Meier estimate for Mentor ruptures is limited by the low follow-up rates observed across all cohorts of the MRI sub- study at 10 years, as well as competing risks such as device removal for reasons other than rupture.

 *Data from primary augmentation cohort (1stand 2nd MRI Cohort pooled).